andrew-chang-dewitt/pyspec/README.md

   - Two should be an instance of Int ok
   - This test is from `example.py` ok
   - Another test from `example.py` ok

+Tests ran: 4
+Success rate: 100.0%
+Total time: <some number> microseconds
 ```

+An added benefit of the CLI is that it generates some small statistics
+on the test results, if you're interested.

 ### Using the PySpec CLI